docker/docs/content/desktop/install/mac-install.md

    Note that Docker Desktop won't run if you do not agree to the terms.
 You can choose to accept the terms at a later date by opening Docker Desktop.

-   For more information, see [Docker Desktop Subscription Service Agreement](https://www.docker.com/legal/docker-subscription-service-agreement).  you also read the [FAQs](https://www.docker.com/pricing/faq).
+   For more information, see [Docker Desktop Subscription Service Agreement](https://www.docker.com/legal/docker-subscription-service-agreement).
+It is recommended that you also read the [FAQs](https://www.docker.com/pricing/faq).

 6. From the installation window, select either:
    - **Use recommended settings (Requires password)**.
 This lets Docker Desktop automatically set the necessary configuration settings.